-If the problem is intermittent the light may stay off for a while.
-But we have to remember if this is a hard failure with a computer sensor the light will come right back
+If the issue is intermittent, the light may stay off for a while.
+But we have to remember if this is a hard failure with a sensor or a car computer problem the light will come right back on.

-This is why I ask you to consider pulling the codes and following the ALLDATAdiy diagnostic ladder diagrams for the specific code set.
+This is why I ask you to consider pulling the codes and following the diagnosis for the specific code set.
 Fixing the problem could be easier than trying to avoid it.

 This is how professional mechanics solve car problems.
 A new U480 CAN-BUS code reader is not expensive at around 19 bucks including shipping.
 Here’s another reason for not disconnecting the battery.